beau1399/arensee/README.md

           sprite={["x.",".x"]}
           letterToColor={"x":"yellow", ".":"brown"} />
 ```
 The properties seen in the markup above establish, in order, the size of each virtual pixel in device pixels, the appearance definition of the sprite, and a mapping object that gives the necessary context to render the sprite from its textual appearance definition.
+(The mapping object actually used for Arensee is declared in file Constants.js, not declared inline as seen above.)

 **Components *Piece* and *Board***